Country Information

 • Ashura

-Employment contracts can terminate at the end of the contract period (if for a fixed term), by the employer or by the employee.
+Fixed-term employment contracts in The Gambia terminate at the end of the contract period.
 Either party can terminate an employment contract during the probation period without notice.
 The probationary period cannot exceed 12 months for skilled workers.
-An employer can also dismiss an employee for serious misconduct without providing notice.
-Employers are required to provide the reason for a serious misconduct termination in writing upon request from the terminated employee.
+An employer can dismiss an employee for serious misconduct without providing notice.
+Employers are required to provide the reason for a serious misconduct termination in writing if requested by the terminated employee.
 An employee dismissed for serious misconduct is entitled to respond to the employer’s allegations.
 Absent serious misconduct and outside the probation period, an employment contract can be terminated by either the employer or employee by providing notice.
 The notice period for a fixed-term contract is 14 days.
 The notice period for an indefinite period contract depends on the tenure of the employee and the salary payment interval.
 Special rules apply to dismissals due to redundancy.

 We understand that local laws and regulations change and sourcing an accurate reference guide is not easy.
 Our data is researched and verified by our team of local international Employment Attorneys, HR and Benefit Professionals and Tax Accountants through our Atlas team and consultants, to ensure information up-to-date and accurate.